 Anderson, J. (1988).
 The education of Blacks in the South, 1860-1945.
 Chapel Hill, NC: The University of North Carolina Press.

 Taylor, C.A.
 (2002).
 Juneteenth: A celebration of freedom.
 Greensboro, NC: Open Hand Publishing.

 Jeffries, J.L.
 (2004).
 Juneteenth: Black Texans and the case for reparations.
 Negro Educational Review, 55, 2/3, 107-115.

 Hume, J. & Arceneaux, N. (2008).
 Public memory, cultural legacy, and press coverage of the Juneteenth revival.
 Journalism History, 34(3), 155-162.

 Blanck, E. (2019).
 Galveston on San Francisco Bay: Juneteenth in the Filmore district, 1945-2016.
 Western Historical Quarterly, 50(2), 85-112.

-Theodorea Regina Berry is UCF’s vice provost of Student Learning and Academic Success and dean of the College of Undergraduate Studies.
+Theodorea Regina Berry is UCF’s vice provost and dean, College of Undergraduate Studies.
 In her role, she drives efforts to offer students in her college robust programs while supporting university-wide initiatives to advance undergraduate education, take learning beyond the classroom, and promote greater student success.
 Berry works closely with the university’s provost, fellow deans and leaders of academic units to create and sustain a learning environment that enables students to thrive academically, professionally and civically.